PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-06 10:47:48
+Last updated: 2024-04-06 10:48:22
-Random Quote: Barney: "I'm dating a stripper."Ted: "Yes, I've seen your bus ad." - Ted Mosby
+Random Quote: I'm not in the meth business.
+I'm in the empire business. - Walter White